John-Colvin/YAIDIP/README.md

 );
 ```

 The latter form has dramatically less syntactic noise and appears as a single string with expressions inside escaped by `$`.
-Correctness of the generated code is much easier to assess in the second form as well.
+Correctness of the generated code is much easier to assess as well.

 Let us also look at a shell command example.
 Assume `url` is an URL and `file` is an filename, both preprocessed as escaped shell strings.
 To download `url` into `file` without risking corrupt files in case of incomplete downloads, the code below first downloads into a temporary file with the extension `.frag` and then atomically renames it to the correct name: